anayadam/anayadam.github.io/docs/index.markdown

 ---
 layout: page
-title: Jesita Wida Ajani
+title: Anaya Dam
 permalink: /
 ---

-I am a DPhil candidate in Public Policy at the University of Oxford and a Clarendon Scholar.
+m a Postdoctoral Research Fellow at the University of Oxford.
+I hold a Ph.D. in Economics from Utrecht University.

-My research focuses on development, labor, gender, and political economy.

-I am particularly interested in how social norms shape female labor force participation, household decision-making,

-and well-being in developing countries.
+My research interests are in development economics, specifically education and gender.

 ## Pages